Q:

 Does the College offer preparation exercises for the OACIQ exam?

-n an effort to constantly improve the services offered to its students, the Collège de l’immobilier du Québec is presenting two new features in preparation for the OACIQ exam.
-First, the Collège de l’immobilier du Québec is adding the OACIQ Competencies Validation Activities to its real estate residential program.
-From now on, students who successfully complete their residential brokerage program will be able to participate in OACIQ skills validation activities.
-The OACIQ skills validation activities are part of the training program, and are offered for a fixed period, to each student, following the successful completion of their program.
+Yes.
+The Collège de l’immobilier du Québec offers two new features in preparation for the OACIQ exam.
+First, the Collège de l’immobilier du Québec is adding the OACIQ Competencies Validation Activities to its residential real estate program and its commercial real estate program.
+From now on, students who successfully complete their residential or commercial brokerage program will be able to participate in OACIQ skills validation activities.
+The OACIQ skills validation ACTIVITIES are part of the training program, and are offered for a fixed period, to each student, following the successful completion of their program.

 In addition to the OACIQ skills validation activities, the Collège de l’immobilier du Québec is proud to offer the new OACIQ Exam Preparation Workshop.
-This workshop is available to students who have successfully completed their residential real estate brokerage program.
+This WORKSHOP is available to students who have successfully completed their residential real estate brokerage program or their commercial real estate brokerage program, at le Collège.
 This workshop gives students the opportunity to complete scenarios reflecting real estate transactions, followed by an interactive review session with a teacher.
 This formula therefore allows students to confirm the competencies acquired, and potentially identify the competencies to be reviewed before their OACIQ certification exam.

 Q: